eLearning

 What Needs Analysis Is Meant to Tell You

-While needs analysis could be used for malicious purposes, it’s not meant for those.
+While needs analysis could be used maliciously, it’s not meant for that.
 It’s a relatively innocent process with a singular focus.

 The needs analysis should always focus on what employees need to do their jobs better.

-So, it’s not focused on training but entirely on employee performance needs.
-That means it should uncover if employees need training or training isn’t the correct answer.
+It’s not focused on training but entirely on employee performance needs.
+That means it should uncover whether employees need training or whether training isn’t the correct answer.

 If it’s a motivational issue, no amount of training will help.
 Here’s a good example I found on LinkedIn.